diskerror/Typed/README.md

 * Impliment “toArray” to return a deeply transformed standard associative array.
 * Handle special cases of members/properties that are objects with an option for handling NULL assignments.
 * Accept another object, associative or indexed array, and assign the input values to the appropriate members.
-  * Copy (clone) object or named array item by item.
+  * Copy each field or property item by item.
   * Copy indexed array by position.
   * Map alternate names to proper names.
   * Reset single property or entire object's members to their default values.